pi-module/media/README.md

         'media_gallery' => true, // OPTIONAL : specify if field is multiple media or not 'media_season' => true, // OPTIONAL : add season feature
         'media_season_recommended' => true, // OPTIONAL : add warning message
+        'can_connect_lists' => true, // OPTIONAL : if multiple form element (in other words : multiple media field) this option allow to connect them each other : for example a user can drag and drop a media item from addition_images to main_image field, and vice versa
-        'can_connect_lists' => true, // OPTIONAL : multiple field can be connected for drag and drop media on each field 'module' => 'guide', // OPTIONAL : Specify module for custom config (freemium, max media on field, etc...)
+        'module' => 'guide', // OPTIONAL : Specify module for custom config (freemium, max media on field, etc...)
+        'is_freemium' => true, // OPTIONAL : If Freemium is enabled, media field will allow a max media items, specified from "freemium_max_gallery_images" config (media by default, or specified module / previous parameter)
     ),
 ));
 ```